 Being the anonymous freedom fighters that they are, the band did not attend the gala.
 Since the themes in a lot of their songs can be described as "anarchistic", or "from the far left", one would assume that an awards gala, sponsored by a major corporation, with a significant cash prize, would not be the band's cup of tea.
 So when the band won, people were unsure as to what their reaction would be.
 Fortunately, they released a statement that almost looks like it was written by someone pretending to be in Godspeed You!
 Black Emperor:

-A FEW WORDS REGARDING THIS POLARIS PRIZE THING
+A FEW WORDS REGARDING THIS POLARIS PRIZE THINGOhhhhhhkay.
+Kanada?
+Good one.
+How ORWELLIAN.

 hello kanada.